cosmos/cosmos-sdk/docs/architecture/adr-005-subscription.md

 type SubscribeMsg struct {
     Name       string         // name of service to subscribe to Subscriber sdk.AccAddress // address of subscriber
+    Period     time.Duration  // Period that subscriber chooses.
+Must be one of predefined periods in corresponding CreateSubscriptionMsg
     Limit      int64          // Maximum number of periods that subscription remains active.
 Limit = -1 implies no limit }
 ```